-121 King Street West, Suite 2000 Toronto, Ontario M5H 3T9 Attention: Privacy Officer Telephone: (416) 364-6133 E-mail: PrivacyOfficer@iiroc.ca
+1st Floor Stuart M. Hodgson Building 5009 - 49th Street Yellowknife, NWT X1A 2L9 Attention: Deputy Superintendent of Securities Telephone: (867) 920-8984 121 King Street West, Suite 2000 Toronto, Ontario M5H 3T9 Attention: Privacy Officer Telephone: (416) 364-6133 E-mail: PrivacyOfficer@iiroc.ca.

-- (a) replacing the numbers with bullet points in the first paragraph of "General Instructions", - (b) replacing "[National Registration Database]" with "National Registration Database" in clause (b) of the second paragraph of "General Instructions", - (c) replacing, in the second paragraph of Item 3, "SROs" with "SRO", and "enforce their respective by-laws" with "enforce its by-laws", - (d) replacing Item 4 with the following:
+- (a) replacing the numbers with bullet points in the first paragraph after the heading "GENERAL INSTRUCTIONS", - (b) replacing "[National Registration Database]" with "National Registration Database" in paragraph (b) after the heading "How to submit this form", - (c) replacing, in the second paragraph of Item 3, "SROs" with "SRO", and "enforce their respective by-laws" with "enforce its by-laws", - (d) replacing Item 4 with the following:

-It is an offence under securities legislation and derivatives legislation, including commodity futures legislation, to give false or misleading information on this form, and
+It is an offence under securities legislation and derivatives legislation, including commodity futures legislation, to give false or misleading information on this form.,